 Example: "Do you guys wanna leave now or play for ten more minutes, then leave?

 Why it works: Kids love to be in charge of their own destiny, especially power kids!
-This takes a tad bit of proactivity, but it works like a charm!
-Give them a choice & they'll respond much better when you say "Okay, 10 minutes is up, time to go."
+This takes a bit of proactivity, but it works like a charm: Give them a choice and they'll respond much better when you say, "Okay, 10 minutes is up, time to go."

 8. "Let's add that toy you want to your birthday list."